bZxNetwork/bzx.network_website/collections/_posts/2020-01-15-introducing-bzxdao.markdown

 ### Shadow Voters

 It is not possible to stop lending protocols from listing the BZRX token, nor is it possible to prevent attackers from staking BZRX tokens that have been borrowed from lending protocols.
 The only recourse against shadow voters is to force exposure to collateral, margin calls, and interest payments.
-This can be accomplished by requiring an extended minimum staking period.
-We propose an initial staking period of one year.
-This imposes, as much as is feasible, significant costs on shadow voters.
-This also has the dual purpose of both aligning the incentives of current token holders with the long term health of the protocol and also selecting for holders with a longer time horizon.
+This can be accomplished by weighting votes according to the time staked.
+We propose that after staking, voting power linearly increases for a year until it is at 100%.✝

 ### Plutocracy